matt-hutcheson/vet_management_app_python/README.md

 - JavaScript.
 At all.
 Don't even think about it.
 - Any pre-built CSS libraries, such as Bootstrap.
 - Authentication.
 Assume that the user already has secure access to the app.

+## Setup/Installation
+Run the app from the root folder using:

+    $ python3 app.py